 2. Sanket of Nomadic Lives – Edinburgh, Scotland

 “When I was 22, I set myself a challenge — to spend my next 5 birthdays in 5 separate countries; almost half-way through it, and I’m yet to beat the high of my first year.
 I spent my last birthday lounging about, sipping local beer on a private beach in the Seychelles (ok, it wasn’t that private, I had a nice little pooch for company).
 As tempting as that sounds, I think I still couldn’t out-do my experience from the first year of my 5 Year Birthday Challenge.
-In 2014, I celebrated my 23rd birthday across two countries that will take some shaking from the top of favorite destinations list — Scotland (I know, I know…not a country, but deserves to be one by itself; nothing like the Brits, them Scots) and Ireland.
+In 2014, I celebrated my 23rd birthday across two countries that will take some shaking from the top of favorite destinations list — Scotland and Ireland.
 On the eve of my birthday, I found myself in the magical Scottish capital, Edinburgh.

 While sitting at a delightful cafe in Old Town, I saw a leaflet in the window advertising the “Edinburgh Literary Pub Tour”.
 The culture geek that I am, my ears instantly perked up.
 A couple of TripAdvisor reviews later, I was positively stoked at the prospect.
 Within moments, I had my place booked for a paltry sum of €13.
 What followed were two of the best hours of my nomadic life.
 The two guides that lead the entourage of lit-thirsty travelers, take you on a superb journey through the rich history of Scottish literature.
 As you traverse through the Georgian neighborhoods of Old Town and New Town on the Royal Mile (the entire area is a UNESCO Heritage site), Clart & McBrain, two scripted characters enrapture you with their battle of wits and drama.
 In the fading light of dusk, you visit some of the oldest traditional Scottish pubs and discover the deep-rooted connection they share with major Scottish literary greats.
 By the time the trip ended, I was left gasping for more, and couldn’t have possibly thought of a better birthday gift to myself.
 To this day, the walking tour remains one of my richest cultural experiences, and something I recommend to anybody who travels to Edinburgh.